MicrosoftDocs/intellicode/docs/custom-models.md

 All data you send to and receive from the IntelliCode service is transmitted over HTTPS.
 You must [sign in to Visual Studio](/visualstudio/ide/signing-in-to-visual-studio) to communicate with the service.

 Models can be retrieved by:
-- Machine-associated models: the machine, which submits the extracted data for training
+- Machine-associated models: the machine, which submits the extracted data for training.
 - Repo-associated models: users who can prove they have access to the repository for [repository-associated models](#sharing-your-repository-associated-models).

 Your model and what's learned about your code stays private to you and your intended collaborators.

-If Microsoft needs to troubleshoot, authorized Microsoft service personnel may be granted access to your models and extracted data for diagnostic purposes only.
+If Microsoft needs to troubleshoot, authorized Microsoft service personnel might be granted access to your models and extracted data for diagnostic purposes only.

 ## See also